beejjorgensen/starlanes-info/doc/starlanes-spec.md

     one.
 It might also result in a merge, which also doesn't create a new company.)

-  * If any neighboring cell is an unassigned outpost and none of the rest are companies, **disallow and replace** the candidate with another random one (that must also obey all the rules).
+  * If any neighboring cell is an unassigned outpost or a star, and none of the rest are companies, **disallow and replace** the candidate with another random one (that must also obey all the rules).

 The player will be able to select from these five choices about which move to make.